ilkilab/agorakube/README.md

 </p>

 This project is aimed to provide the simplest way to install kubernetes on bare-metal, virtual & Cloud environments.
-Currently, Ubuntu 18.04 (Bionic) amd64 and Centos 7  are supported, but several other operating systems will be available soon.
+Currently, Ubuntu 18.04 & 20.04 amd64 and Centos 7  are supported, but several other operating systems will be available soon.

 Official documentation is available at [Agorakube Website](https://agorakube.ilkilabs.io/)